 - Greenfield ventures – launching a new, wholly-owned subsidiary in a foreign country.
 In this instance, a business would enter a new market without the help of any other companies already present in that country.

 Before deciding on an expansion strategy, it’s vital that you perform in-depth market research to determine which strategy allows seamless integration into your chosen market.
 Remember to factor in the following:

 The team at HSP Group can assess these variables and advise you on the best direction to go with your expansion journey.

-We ensure we pick a strategy that suits your vision and values and aligns with your goals – no business is the same, and so we provide bespoke expansion advice that is relevant and applicable directly to your business.
+We ensure we pick a strategy that suits your vision and values and aligns with your goals – no business is the same.
+So we provide bespoke expansion advice relevant and applicable directly to your business.

-If you’re interested in hearing more about our global expansion services, please get in touch via our online contact form.
+If you want to hear more about our global expansion services, please contact us via our online contact form.